ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   Note: The `spec` plugin already generates `default:/` keys.

 - The function `keyInactive` has been removed.
-  The concept of inactive keys no longer exists.
+  The concept of inactive keys no longer exists, use [comment/#](/doc/METADATA.ini) instead.

 - `ElektraNamespace` is the new C++ `enum class` for the Elektra's namespaces.
   You should prefer it to using `KEY_NS_SYSTEM` et al. directly, if you use C++.